Talk to a Fyle Specialist

 • The IRS is also increasing its focus on businesses claiming excessive deductions it does not entitle them to.
 The IRS has several rules to prevent businesses from claiming excessive deductions, and they are becoming more aggressive in enforcing these rules.

-• Business owners may be eligible for credits or deductions related to specific expenses.
+• SMB owners may be eligible for credits or deductions related to specific expenses.
 Many tax credits and deductions are available to small businesses, and the specific credits and deductions available will vary depending on the type of business and the expenses the business incurs.

 • Failing to report income correctly or claiming excessive deductions can cause fines, penalties, and even potential legal action.
 The penalties for failing to report income correctly or claiming excessive deductions can be significant, and sometimes, businesses may even be subject to criminal prosecution.
 Thus, businesses should ensure that they report their income correctly and only claim the deductions they are entitled to.

-Most Important Taxes Businesses Have to File in 2023
+Taxes SMBs Have to File

 1. Income Tax